Chapter 7 Bankruptcy Support in Miami

 If you’ve filed for Chapter 7 bankruptcy in the past eight (8) years, you may not be eligible.
 However, you may opt for Chapter 13 bankruptcy.

-Chapter 7 in Florida can eliminate most debts such as credit cards and medical bills, giving you a fresh start.
-It can also temporarily stop eviction or foreclosure, so you have time to breathe and negotiate to stay in your home longer.
+Filing for Chapter 7 bankruptcy in Miami can eliminate debts such as credit cards and medical bills, giving you a fresh start.
+Doing so can also temporarily stop eviction or foreclosure, so you have time to breathe and negotiate to stay in your home longer.

 Why Choose Us